srawindra/dotnetquasar/README.md

+# Dotnet Quasar

-Dotnet template (ASP.NET) Core 8, with Quasar 2 and Typescript support
+New Dotnet template (ASP.NET) Core 8, with Quasar 2 and Typescript support